Case Manager/Advocate (Temporary) (Seattle)

 Harborview medical center

-The INPATIENT PSYCHIATRY UNIT has an outstanding opportunity for a part-time (90%) MENTAL HEALTH SPECIALIST 2 (Days).
-Under the supervision of a RN, the Mental Health Specialist II utilizes a variety of clinical/psycho-therapeutic skills to contribute to bio-psycho-social patient assessment, and to collaborate with interdisciplinary treatment team members in planning, implementing and documenting care from admission to discharge for psychiatric patients from a variety of cultural backgrounds.
-Additionally, this person participates in unit and departmental activities to promote delivery of quality patient care, effective problem solving and communication, and continued clinical development.
+Psychiatric Services Department has an outstanding opportunity available for a Part-time (90%) Mental Health Specialist 2 (Days) to utilize a variety of clinical/psycho-therapeutic skills and contribute to the bio-psycho-social assessments of patients, to collaborate with interdisciplinary treatment team members in planning, implementing and documenting care from admission to discharge.
+Participate in unit and departmental activities to promote delivery of quality patient care, effective problem solving and communication, and continued clinical development.

 Psychiatry & Behavioral Sciences